dbradnum/eBirdCountyRecordCleaner/README.md

 ### Filtering records
 - [x] Include "Reviewed" column, indicating whether data has passed through local filter
-- [ ] Match to list of BBRC species, to output an additional column (NB need taxonomy to work well here)
+- [ ] Match to list of BBRC species, to output an additional column.
+(Nearly complete - need to deal with anomalies e.g. Jackdaw, where taxonomy doesn't join cleanly)
+- [x] Extend BBRC lookup to also indicate BBRC subspecies
 - [ ] Match to eBird barchart data (ie species frequency per week)
 - [ ] Include eBird taxon type in output (ie species/spuh/hybrid/etc)

 ### Locations
 - [x] Include OS 1km square, as well as full granular detail
-- [ ] Move nearest hotspot columns to sit next to other location info
+- [x] Move nearest hotspot columns to sit next to other location info
 - [ ] Option to filter results by shapefile boundary (either from pre-specified list - Steve to share - or upload)
 - [ ] Option to filter results by custom boundary (eg rectangular bounding box or custom drawn?)
 - [ ] Option to join to user-specified location name mapping